input-output-hk/mithril/docs/root/manual/developer-docs/nodes/mithril-aggregator.md

 ### Import sub-command

 Run the 'genesis import' command in release mode.
-This allows the Mithril Aggregator node to import the signed payload of the `genesis certificate` and store it.
-After this operation, the Mithril Aggregator will be able to produce new snapshots and certificates.
+This allows the aggregator node to import the signed payload of the `genesis certificate` and store it.
+After this operation, the  aggregator will be able to produce new snapshots and certificates.

 ```bash
 ./mithril-aggregator genesis import --signed-payload-path **YOUR_SIGNED_PAYLOAD_PATH**